No Products in the Cart

 These are the warmest images that remain in our memories, along with our busy lives.
 To start a fantastic experience at home, then how to pick a home projector that is right for you based on the size of the room will be crucial.

-For a home projector, the width of the image (W) relative to the throw distance (D) is know as the throw ratio D/W. A standard projector usually has a home projector ratio between 1.5 and 1.9.
+For a home projector, the width of the image (W) relative to the throw distance (D) is known as the throw ratio D/W. A standard projector usually has a home projector ratio between 1.5 and 1.9.
 When the home projector ratio is less than 1, we typically call it a short throw lens, and when the home projector ratio is less than 0.6, we usually call it an ultra-short throw lens.
-As technology develops and people's needs change, the projection ratio of entertainment home projector continues to get smaller, projecting the big picture at short distances.
+As technology develops and people's needs change, the projection ratio of entertainment home projectors continues to get smaller, projecting the big picture at short distances.
 For example, the Dangbei Projector F1, with a projection distance of only 9 inches, can achieve the effect of a 120-inch screen, let you in a home theater.

 The following will describe how to calculate the home projector distance with the projection ratio.
 You can borrow this formula: